SanjeevaRDodlapati/QeMLflow/docs/ENHANCED_FEATURES_GUIDE.md

-# ChemML Enhanced Features Guide
+# QeMLflow Enhanced Features Guide

 ## Overview

-ChemML now includes significantly enhanced capabilities for machine learning in chemistry and drug discovery.
+QeMLflow now includes significantly enhanced capabilities for machine learning in chemistry and drug discovery.
 This guide covers the new features and how to use them effectively.

 ## 🚀 New Features